Held Within Capacity

 Enough pacing to allow the body to soften — even slightly.

-When safety is missing, the nervous system stays busy protecting.
+When safety is missing, the nervous system stays busy protecting, surviving.
 And a system in protection cannot integrate, reflect, or expand.

 This is not resistance.